der-carnivore/BingAds-docs/BingAds/scripts/reference/Sheet.md

 ### Arguments:
 |Name|Type|Description|
 |-|-|-
-columnIndex|long|The position of the column after which the new columns should be added. numColumns|long|The number of columns to add.
+columnIndex|long|Position of the column after which the new columns should be added. numColumns|long|Number of columns to add.
 ### Returns:
 |Type|Description|
 |-|-